Director: David E. Tunkel, M.D.

 The primary focus of this fellowship is development of complex pediatric otolaryngology clinical skills.
 The fellow will be responsible for clinical decision-making, with staff back-up as needed.
 There are multiple opportunities for extended and collaborative research within the department and the institution.

 The fellow will staff an independent pediatric otolaryngology clinic in the Johns Hopkins Outpatient Center, and work alongside our pediatric otolaryngology attending physicians in the clinics and the operating rooms.
 The fellow should expect a diverse surgical experience including endoscopic sinus surgery in young children, treatment of benign and malignant pediatric neck masses, open and endoscopic treatment of obstructive airway lesions and advanced otologic procedures.

 - Application Deadline: January 15

 - Starting Date: July 1

-- Duration of Fellowship: 1 to 2 years
+- Duration of Fellowship: 1 year

 - Number of Fellows per Year: One